DataDog/hiring-engineers/answers.md

-And metrics are collected.
+PostgreSQL metrics are being collected as well.
 In the Datadog UI navigate to the Dashboards, Dashboard List.
 Select the Postgres - Metrics dashboard

 <img src="postgresql-metric.png" style="zoom:50%;" />